Mortgages For Older Borrowers

 Securing mortgages can seem more difficult for older borrowers, due to lender restrictions on retirement income and age limits.

 There is a wide range of flexible later life mortgages available providing greater financial freedom into retirement.
+From lifetime mortgages for over 60s, to over 70s mortgages, there are many lenders offering flexible mortgage solutions for older borrowers.

 We explore how to secure a mortgage for older borrowers and compare the top lenders.
+To discuss your plans with our experts, call 0800 2465119 to arrange a free mortgage review.

 A homeowner researching mortgages for older borrowers